First lady: Vietnam

+Central America

+Costa Rica

+The wife or husband of the president of Costa Rica is called Primera dama o Primer caballero de Costa Rica ("First Lady or First Gentleman of Costa Rica").
+The term was first used under Federico Alberto Tinoco Granados.
+The office and officeholder rely on private donations, rather than on official funding from the government budget, to cover its expenses.

+Marita Camacho Quirós, First Lady from 1962 to 1966 during the presidency of Francisco Orlich Bolmarcich, was 114 years and 102 days old when she died, making her the oldest First Lady in history.

 Non-spousal uses

 In some situations, the title is bestowed upon a non-spouse.

 Australia

 Following the leadership spill which installed Julia Gillard as the first female prime minister of Australia on June 24, 2010, some news media referred to her partner, Tim Mathieson, as the "first bloke".
 The Australian Government has referred to Mathieson as Gillard's partner, and has also recognized him as a prime ministerial spouse.

 Bolivia

 Evo Morales, the former president of Bolivia, is single, so during his presidency his sister, Esther Morales, fulfilled the role of first lady.

 Chile

 Irina Karamanos, the domestic partner and girlfriend of Gabriel Boric, accepted the title of first lady despite both Karamanos and Boric's initial opposition to the position's existence.
 Karamanos said that taking on the role would involve "adapting it to the times."

 Ireland

 During the first half of Bertie Ahern's term as Taoiseach, he was separated from his wife Miriam (née Kelly) and the role of first lady was filled by his then domestic partner, Celia Larkin.